- Office of the President

 No. Academic accommodations provide accessible opportunities for students with disabilities to demonstrate their knowledge, skills, and capabilities so that they have an equal opportunity to participate in, and benefit from, the programs and activities of the university.
 Academic accommodations also allow students to demonstrate what they know rather than being academically limited by the effects of their disability.
 Providing auxiliary aids and services is not considered special treatment.

-Northern Illinois University is committed to providing inclusive learning environments.
+NIU is committed to providing inclusive learning environments.
 Equal access can often be achieved through course design; however, barriers to learning may still exist for students with disabilities.
 Members of the NIU community are expected to provide reasonable and appropriate accommodations and related resources to decrease those barriers.

 To make sure that students know about the availability of accommodations, put the NIU accessibility statement on the course syllabus.
 Using this statement also creates a more welcoming environment and encourages students who have disabilities to meet with you.

 The Disability Resource Center (DRC) and NIU’s Presidential Commission on Persons with Disabilities have both reviewed and endorsed the use of the statement and strongly recommend that you use it in all of your course syllabi.

 “Disability is not a brave struggle or ‘courage in the face of adversity.’
 Disability is an art.
 It’s an ingenious way to live.” - Neil Marcus, playwright

 You do not need to create accommodations on your own; that is the area of expertise of the DRC.
 As such, direct students to the DRC to obtain approved accommodations.
 The DRC can collaborate with you and other departments and faculty across campus to implement accommodations as well as create a more universally designed learning environment.

 Academic accommodations commonly occur in these areas: